PortilloDev/opentrackerapi/README.md

 # Modern PHP Development Environment with Docker

-A comprehensive Docker-based development environment for modern PHP applications, featuring a complete stack with MySQL, Redis, RabbitMQ, and Nginx.
+A comprehensive Docker-based development environment for modern PHP applications with Laravel, featuring a complete stack with MySQL, Redis, RabbitMQ, and Nginx.
 This project aims to provide a consistent, reproducible development environment that closely mirrors production.

 ## 🎯 Project Goals